meleu/tdd-ruby/hello-world.md

 ## How to test

 How do you test this program?

+The answer for this question is our first example of how TDD promotes software design.

-It is good to separate your "domain" code from the outside world (side-effects).
-The `puts` is a side effect (printing to stdout), and the string we send in is our domain.
+To make our program testable it is good to separate our "domain" code from the outside world (side-effects).
+In our program the greeting string is our domain, and the `puts` is a side effect (printing to stdout).

 So, let's separate these concerns so it's easier to test: